Steelmaking coal

 At our open cut mines, we extract coal from seams relatively close to the surface.
 We blast and remove the surface layers of soil and rock to expose the coal, which we then mine using excavators, draglines, shovels and trucks.
 Impurities are then removed, before being transported by train to port, loaded onto ships and exported to our customers.

-Where is our metallurgical coal exported to?
+Where is our steelmaking coal exported to?